-In May 2007 and June 2007, representatives of Alimport informed representatives of United States-based companies that Alimport expected that the U.S. Dollar value of TSRA-authorized purchases from the United States in 2007 would exceed the U.S. Dollar value of purchases from the United States in 2006.
+In May 2007 and June 2007, representatives of Alimport informed representatives of United States-based companies that Alimport expected that the U.S. Dollar value of TSREEA-authorized purchases from the United States in 2007 would exceed the U.S. Dollar value of purchases from the United States in 2006.

 In January 2007, representatives of Alimport informed representatives of United States-based companies that Alimport would significantly reduce purchases from United States-based companies due to a lack of effort (and, presumably, success) by United States-based companies in obtaining changes to United States laws and United States regulations.
 Alimport continued a policy, commenced in 2003, whereby Alimport decreased purchases from a United States-based company if Alimport perceived a lack of lobbying for changes in United States laws and United States regulations.
-Throughout 2005, representatives of Alimport reported that TSRA-authorized purchases by Alimport in 2005 would be substantially less than purchases in 2004.
-In November 2005, a representative of Alimport reported that purchases by Alimport in 2005 would at least equal, but were expected to exceed TSRA-authorized purchases by Alimport in 2004.
-The representative of Alimport reported that the purchase states by Alimport in 2004.
+Throughout 2005, representatives of Alimport reported that TSREEA-authorized purchases by Alimport in 2005 would be substantially less than purchases in 2004.
+In November 2005, a representative of Alimport reported that purchases by Alimport in 2005 would at least equal, but expected to exceed TSREEA-authorized purchases by Alimport in 2004.
 The representative of Alimport reported that the purchase values included transportation charges, bank charges, finance charges, and other costs, which are not verifiable.